httplab/insup/README.md

 #### Listen mode

 In this mode Insup will continuously listen to the changes in tracked locations and upload the changes immidiately.
-It will use the specified uploader, but the tracker is ignores.
+It will use the specified uploader, but the tracker is ignored.
 Listen mode will only watch files that do not match ignore patterns.

 Activate listen mode by typing
 ```bash